norabraskerud/the-circle/README.md

 This is a Front-end for the Social Media API provided by Noroff.

+The Circle is a social media platform designed for you to be able to share everything from your everyday life.
+This is the platform for you who are already in a circle or who have never participated in a circle.
+Here everyone is included and welcome to participate in the circle.

 ## Installation

 Download this repository with your preferred method.